 Anyway, let’s get on with the show!
 Here are my favourite gifts for three-year-olds.

 Stamps are a great way of expressing your creativity and with a little bit of guidance, your child can create lovely scenes using wooden stamps and colourful ink.
-The ones that I stock that are most suitable for three-year-olds are the Melissa and Doug Wooden Stamps.
-Choose between Zoo Animals, Baby Farm Animals, or Butterflies and Hearts.
+The ones that I stock that are most suitable for three-year-olds are the Happy Handle Stamp Set, Ocean Stamp Set and the Garden Stamp Set.
 Each set comes with 4 wooden stamps and an ink block with four coloured ink.
 If your child still puts things in their mouth, then it might be best to wait a little longer to purchase these, as they are small.

 These books have black and white pages, but use the magic water pen on them and colours and patterns appear on the pages.
 The best thing about these books is that they dry within minutes and when they dry they return to the original black and white form, ready to be used over and over.
 On each page, there are also items to spot and count, adding an educational element to this activity.
-They cost €7.75 each and I stock them in Animals, Pet Mazes, Under the Sea, Fairytale, and Makeup and Manicures.
+I stock them in Farm.

 At this age, you can introduce magnets to your child.
 I love this Magnetic Pattern Box and also this tin where your child can create funny faces .
 This Magnetic doll is also great for helping your child make clothes choices and imagine scenarios.

 Some three year olds love spending time splashing and playing in a bath or paddling pool.
 By supplying them with some water todays, you can add to their fun.
 These Silly Swimmers are wooden clockwork fish that move around in the bath.